 How to GM without going insane

 I’ve been running RPGs for a long time.
 Without sounding too pompous, over time you begin to appreciate that there’s a certain way to running games and preparing for them.
-So here’s my thoughts on running a a campaign or even just a one-shot game.
+So here’s my thoughts on running a campaign or even just a one-shot game.
+Although this is a sort of “How to GM” article, there’s no hard and fast rules really!

 I’ll use the phrase GM for Games Master, but it also means Judge, Referee, Keeper, or DM (Dungeon Master).
 Players are the real world group of people that you’ll game with.
 PC, or Player Character, refers to their character in-game.
 NPCs, or Non-Player Characters (the beings and people that PCs interact with) are the province of the GM.